Uri6/Genius-Enhancer/README.md

 git clone https://github.com/Uri6/Genius-Enhancer-Beta.git
 ```

+2. Compile the scss files
-2. Go to `chrome://extensions/` in your chrome browser and turn on "developer mode"
+3. Go to `chrome://extensions/` in your chrome browser and turn on "developer mode"
-3. Click on "Load Unpacked" and select the cloned repository
+4. Click on "Load Unpacked" and select the cloned repository

 ## Usage
 1. Go to Genius.com